mlexchange/Segmentation_Annotation_Studio/docs/reference/deployment.md

     plain static file server does **not** reproduce this — the stripping proxy is load-bearing, not optional.

+!!! warning "A real reverse proxy needs a body-size limit raised too"
+    Discovered via the local test proxy: nginx's own default `client_max_body_size` (1MB) rejects the Ingest tab's multi-file uploads (a folder of TIFFs easily reaches hundreds of MB) with a raw `413` *before the request ever reaches this app* — this app's own upload handling is never even consulted. `docker/nginx- local.conf` sets `client_max_body_size 0;` (unlimited; the backend's own job-based, streamed-to-disk ingest route is the real, size-aware boundary) — **`hub.als.lbl.gov`'s real reverse proxy needs the equivalent setting**, or every real-world upload through this app will hit the same wall in production.

 ---

 ## Environment variables specific to a shared deployment